-Two matters related to confidentiality and discovery have already been heard by the Massachusetts Court in this matter, including a motion for impoundment heard on stored information (e-discovery motion) heard on August 9, 2007.
+Two matters related to confidentiality and discovery have already been heard by the Massachusetts Court in this matter, including a motion for impoundment heard on May 10, 2007 and June 21, 2007 and a motion concerning production of electronicallystored information (e-discovery motion) heard on August 9, 2007.
 [Hayes Aff., ¶ 5].